MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/update-network-controller-certificates.md

 ---
 title: Update the Network Controller certificates
-description: This topic covers how to plan to deploy Network Controller via Windows Admin Center on a set of virtual machines (VMs).
+description: This article describes how to update Network Controller certificates that haven't expired.
 author: ManikaDhiman
-ms.author: v-mandhiman@microsoft.com
+ms.author: v-mandhiman
 ms.topic: conceptual
 ms.date: 08/16/2022
 ---

 # Update the Network Controller certificates

-> Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022, Windows Server 2019, Windows Server 2016
+> Applies to: Azure Stack HCI, versions 21H2 and 20H2

 > [!IMPORTANT]
-> This workflow presented in this article works only when the Network Controller certificates have not expired.
-If the certificates have already expired, DO NOT use this workflow.
+> The instructions in this article work only if the Network Controller certificates haven't expired.
+If the certificates have already expired, DO NOT use these instructions.

-> [!IMPORTANT]
+> [!WARNING]
-> Do not remove any existing Network Controller certificates.
+> Don't remove any existing Network Controller certificates.

 If you are using Software Defined Networking (SDN), Network Controller is one of the three major components that you deploy.
 You can deploy Network Controller in both domain and non-domain environments.
 In domain environments, Network Controller authenticates users and network devices by using Kerberos; in nondomain environments, you must deploy certificates for authentication.

 This article describes how to change or update your Network Controller certificates.
-You should update the certificates before they expire.
+You must update the certificates before they expire.

 ## When to update Network Controller certificates

 You can change or update the certificates when:

 - The certificate is nearing expiry.

-- You want to move from a self-signed certificate to a certificate that is issued by a Certificate Authority (CA).
+You can renew the certificates at any point before they expire.
   > [!NOTE]
   > If you renew existing certificates with the same key, you are all set and don't need to do anything.

+- You want to replace a self-signed certificate with a Certificate Authority (CA)-signed certificate.
    > [!NOTE]
-> While changing the certificates, ensure that you use the same subject name as the old certificate.
+   > While changing the certificates, ensure that you use the same subject name as of the old certificate.

 ## Certificate usage for SDN

-In Azure Stack HCI, Network Controller uses two kinds of certificates:
+In Azure Stack HCI, Network Controller uses two types of certificates:

 - REST certificate: A single certificate for Northbound communication with REST clients (such as Windows Admin Center) and Southbound communication with Hyper-V hosts and software load balancers.
 This same certificate is present on all Network Controller Virtual Machines (VMs).